Tami Oelfken: Dictatorship and exile

 Regime change at the start of 1933 was followed by a rapid transition to one-party dictatorship.
 The school survived 1933, but in 1934 it was closed down by the authorities, who cited its "pacifist, communist and pro-Jewish tendencies" in support of the closure.
-Tami Oelfken herself was served with a lifetime teaching ban.
+Oelfken herself was served with a lifetime teaching ban.

 She now moved to Paris, taking all her belongings with her from Berlin, including the equipment for her school which she attempted to re-establish in Paris, which was already home to a large and growing number of political and/or race refugees from Nazi Germany.
 She was unsuccessful, however.
 According to at least one source she then attempted to re-create her school in southern France, but again without success.
 She may have returned briefly to Germany in 1935, having left her property behind and lost it, but most sources make no mention of this.
 It appears that by 1935 she had relocated again, this time to London, where (again) attempts to re-establish her school for the benefit of the German expatriate community were thwarted, which at least one source attributes to the devious bureaucratic machinations of the Gestapo.
 During 1938 there were lengthy visits to Italy, France and Berlin.
 In 1939 it was the implementation of savagely restrictive currency controls which persuaded her back to Berlin permanently, where she was able to support herself, up to a point, through her writing.

 Frustrated writer

-Unable to teach in Germany, following her teaching ban, in 1936 Oelfken started contributing short stories and pieces on everyday matters in the Berlin magazine "Mode und Heim".
+Unable to teach in Germany, following her teaching ban, in 1936 Oelfken started contributing short stories and pieces on everyday matters in the Berlin magazine Mode und Heim (Fashion and Home).
 She wrote under the pseudonyms "Frau Helga" and "Onkel Jill".
-Since "Mode und Heim" was a mass circulation publication, it can be inferred that she managed to avoid matters which might be seen as contentious by the party.
+Since Mode und Heim was a mass circulation publication, it can be inferred that she managed to avoid matters which might be seen as contentious by the Nazi Party.
 Between 1936 and 1942 the magazine published forty substantial contributions from "Frau Helga" and "Onkel Jill".